NEET Biology Syllabus 2026 with Study Notes

-The National Testing Agency (NTA) has been conducting the NEET (UG) since 2019 with the approval of the Ministry of Education and Ministry of Health and Family Welfare, in the pursuance of the direction of the Honarable Supreme Court of India.
-This syllabus has been finalized by the Under Graduate Medical Education Board (UGMEB) and National Medical Commission (NMC) for the National Eligibility cum Entrance Test (NEET) UG examinations for academic session 2025-26.
+The National Testing Agency (NTA) has been conducting the NEET (UG) since 2019 with the approval of the Ministry of Education and the Ministry of Health and Family Welfare, in pursuance of the direction of the Honorable Supreme Court of India.
+This syllabus has been finalized by the Undergraduate Medical Education Board (UGMEB) and National Medical Commission (NMC) for the National Eligibility cum Entrance Test (NEET) UG examinations for the academic session 2026.

-Here is the detailed NEET Biology syllabus including description of topics for the examination of NEET UG 2025.
+Here is the detailed NEET Biology syllabus, including a description of the topics for the NEET UG 2026 examination.

 NEET Biology Syllabus